 The closest you can come to deducting your disability insurance premiums is if you own a business.

-For those who also have to be concerned with keeping their businesses running in the event of short-term or long-term disability, there is an option called business overhead expense (BOE) insurance.
+For those who also have to be concerned with keeping their businesses running in the event of short-term or long-term disability, there is an option called business overhead expense insurance (or BOE for short).

 Whereas regular disability insurance covers individual income, a business overhead expense policy will help cover monthly business expenses such as employee salaries, rent, utilities, maintenance, taxes, etc.